Main site of science textbooks

 Board coverage

-Bishopwise pieces cover only half the board.
-This can be mitigated by adding pieces like the cat+, which moves and captures like a cat and also moves like a wazir non-capture.
+Diagonal pieces cover only half the board.
+This can be mitigated by adding pieces like the bishop+, which moves and captures like a bishop and also moves like a wazir non-capture.
 It can also be mitigated by having several bishopwise pieces on each color.
-For example, have 2 each of ferz, cat, and bishop.
+For example, have 2 each of bishop1, bishop2, and bishop7.
 Diagonal pieces should come in pairs, one light and one dark.
 Doom chess uses both of these measures.

-A good team is {light bishop, dark bishop, archcat}, because you can lose one of them and still have full board coverage.
+A good team is {light bishop, dark bishop, bishop+}, because you can lose one of them and still have full board coverage.

 Pawns are poor team players.
 It's hard to make good pawn structure, and if a pawn captures, it often disrupts the structure.